 In the evening I took a tram up to the Peak.
 At the top was one of the most horrifically commercialised places in a horrifically commercialised city – a towering arcade of shops and cafes, which it took ages to climb through to get to the viewing area.
 And I was not the only one to make the trip up.
 Hundreds of eager photographers were jostling for position as the sun set and the city began to look spectacular.
 Politeness was not rewarded and so after a while of trying to take photos through the sea of heads and arms, I elbowed my way to the front and took in the view for a while.
 Eventually I was barged aside and shoved towards the back again.

 Despite the crowds, the view was pretty breathtaking.
-The scale and energy of the city was something to behold, and the forest of skyscrapers looked incredible as it lit up.
+The forest of skyscrapers looked incredible as it lit up.
 I had never had a particular sense of urgency about visiting Hong Kong and had only come here as an aside to my China trip.
 But now I was here, I was loving it.
 It was like nowhere I’d ever been before.
-It was compact and incredibly easy to get around but there seemed to be endless things to do and see.
+It was compact and incredibly easy to get around but there were endless things to do and see.
 I only had one more day left but I thought I could fill weeks.

 As I tried to leave, so did everyone else, and it took me an hour to get onto a tram back down.